polterguy/magic.web.markdown-articles/README.md

 # Markdown blog plugin for magic.web

 This plugin allows you to easily implement Markdown blog support for your dynamically rendered Hyperlambda websites.
-Each blog article is written by creating a Markdown file within your _"/etc/blogs/"_ folder, with frontmatter parts declaring the title of the article, and its content such as follows.
+Each blog article is written by creating a Markdown file within some folder, with frontmatter parts declaring the title of the article and its content such as follows.

 ```markdown
 ---